 Review

-Other (please specify): We aggregate evidence from a set of experimental studies, employing a novel method, building upon work on the Bayes Factor.
-That method, Bayesian Evidence Synthesis, does allow to statistically aggregate evidence over conceptually similar but methodologically diverse studies.
+Other (please specify): We aggregate evidence from a set of experimental studies, employing a novel method, building upon work on Bayesian Evidence Synthesis.
+That method allows for statistically aggregating evidence over conceptually similar but methodologically diverse studies.

 General Overview of the Chapter:

 In earlier work (Buskens and Raub 2002, 2013), we have developed a typology of effects of networks of social relations on trust problems along two dimensions.
-First, we distinguish the embeddedness of a trust problem in the dyadic trustor-trustee relation from the embeddedness in networked interactions of trustor and trustee with third parties.
+First, we distinguish the embeddedness of a trust problem in the dyadic trustor-trustee relation from the embeddedness in networked interactions of the trustor and trustee with third parties.
 Second, we distinguish two mechanisms affecting trust: learning and control.
-Own previous experiences or information from third parties allow for learning on a partner.
-Control refers to possibilities for sanctioning a partner positively or negatively in own future interactions as well as through sanctions executed by third parties.
-Employing theory on goal-directed and incentive-driven behavior, this allows for deriving four types of hypotheses, namely, on dyadic learning and control effects as well as network learning and control effects.
+Someone’s own previous experiences or information from third parties allows for learning about a partner.
+Control refers to possibilities for sanctioning a partner positively or negatively in own future interactions and through sanctions executed by third parties.
+Employing theory on goal-directed and incentive-driven behavior allows for deriving four types of hypotheses, namely, on dyadic learning and control effects as well as network learning and control effects.
 The following table roughly summarizes examples of hypotheses.

-Table: Examples of hypotheses on effects of social relations.
+Table: Examples of hypotheses about effects of social relations on trust and trustworthiness.